ellysh/video-game-bots/ClickerBots/protection.md

 1. [**Virtual machine**](https://en.wikipedia.org/wiki/Virtual_machine) (VM) trick.
 2. Use a keyboard driver instead of WinAPI functions to emulate keyboard events.
 [InpOut32](http://www.highrez.co.uk/downloads/inpout32/) project is an example of this kind of drivers.
 3. Use an external device for keyboard events emulation.
 The device is able to be controlled by a bot application.
-This is a [link](https://www.arduino.cc/en/Reference/MouseKeyboard) to Arduino platform's libraries for keyboard and mouse emulation.
+This is a [link](https://www.arduino.cc/en/Reference/MouseKeyboard) to libraries for keyboard and mouse emulation that are provided by Arduino platform.

 Usage a VM can help us to avoid a protection system.
 VM have a [**virtual device drivers **](https://en.wikipedia.org/wiki/Device_driver#Virtual_device_drivers) for emulation a hardware devices.
 Drivers of this type are launched inside the VM.
 All requests of VM to access hardware devices are routed via the virtual device drivers.
 There are two ways for the drivers to process these requests.
 The first way is to send request to the hardware device.
 The second way is to emulate behavior of the hardware device by driver itself.
 Also virtual device drivers can send simulated processor-level events like interrupts to the VM.
 The simulation of interrupts solves a task of avoiding protection systems of `KeyboardCheckProtection.au3` type.